As stewards of healthful air supporting a healthy environment, our mission is to:

 realize and preserve clean air for all,

 promote community & individual responsibility for air quality, and

 provide quality & cost-effective service.

-Since motor vehicles contribute over half of the air pollution in the county, the APCD also implements programs to promote alternative means of transportation, such as carpooling, telecommuting and use of clean vehicle technologies.
+Since motor vehicles contribute over half of the air pollution in the county, the APCD also implements programs to promote alternative means of transportation, such as carpooling, telecommuting and the use of clean vehicle technologies.
 The District also promotes pedestrian and transit oriented design in new developments.
 Mobile sources, such as cars, trucks, trains and marine vessels, fall outside of the Air District's jurisdiction and are regulated by state and federal agencies that establish the air pollution emission standards for vehicles and the fuel they run on.

-Click here to find out more about APCD Programs throughout the county.
+Click here to find out more about APCD programs throughout the county.